tony-landis/tony-landis.github.com/_posts/2012-02-01-migration-s3-cloudfront-rackspace-cloud-files-script.markdown

 easy_install python_cloudfiles
 {% endhighlight %}

 Here is the migration.
-Feel free to change the version numbers or clone (the gist)[https://gist.github.com/1720032].
+Feel free to change the version numbers or clone [the gist](https://gist.github.com/1720032).

 {% highlight python %}
 #!/usr/bin/python